This is inspired by Dave’s research and drafts of his upcoming book about the rebirth of the architect in the design-build model.

 In fact, companies who perpetrate this misconception are actually the ones more likely to need charge more for overhead to stay in business, because they are not the beneficiaries of the buying power of a larger company and its resultant economies of scale.
-I speak from experience: I can tell you that with regard to the rent example above, we now pay about four cents per $100 of revenue for five times as much space as when when we first started in business and we paid eighteen cents for every $100 of revenue.
+I speak from experience: I can tell you that with regard to the rent example below, we now pay about four cents per $100 of revenue for five times as much space as when when we first started in business and we paid eighteen cents for every $100 of revenue.

 The size of a company is not the most important factor to consider when you are choosing a remodeling company.
 What is most important is that it is set up to execute your project.
 For example, we are currently set up to do higher-end work.
 We need highly skilled carpenters who can oversee and execute custom work—and we pay them accordingly.
 We won’t be competitive if we use those same carpenters on basic projects that could be done just as well by a less skilled carpenter (who is compensated accordingly).